 As we sat in the lobby at midday, the room was well-lit with daylight – each room incorporates skylights for additional light, as well as cross-ventilation – but still cool, and comfortable.
 Nguyen explained that at that moment, the louvers were angled in such a way so that there’s no direct sunlight inside, which helps with cooling.

 In the winter, they’re angled so that the sunlight streaming in heats up the concrete floors which radiate up at night, warming the interior.
+The outside concrete areas may benefit from a waterproof membrane for concrete fluid solution that can protect it from the outside elements.

 The louver system Studio 804 designed for the Galileo Building is a passive system that controls the amount of heat and light the building interior receives from solar energy.[/caption]